 Filtering your data by tags helps you refine the scope of your search results and glean meaningful insights.
-In Splunk RUM, you can filter both indexed and unindexed tags by two operators = and !=.
+In Splunk RUM, you can filter both indexed and unindexed tags using two operators, = and !=.

 Understand the results of your search 🔗

-These two examples explain how search results differ depending on the combination of filters you select.
+The following examples show how search results differ depending on the combination of filters you select.

 Apply multiple filters under the same operator 🔗

 You can apply multiple filters under the same operator.
-For example, this image shows how to select multiple browser types.
+For example, the following image shows how to select multiple browser types.
 The results from this search include metrics, events, or sessions originating from Chrome, Electron, Firefox, or Safari.

 Apply separate filters 🔗

 Suppose you want to monitor the checkout latency of your site on Chrome.
-If you apply these filters, then the results of the search include metrics, events, or sessions from the custom event Checkout that occurred on a Chrome browser.
+If you apply the following filters, the results of the search include metrics, events, or sessions from the custom event Checkout that occurred on a Chrome browser.